xieweiAlex/English_Learning/words/2023/words-September.md

 He peppered his speech with jokes.
 He was wounded in both legs and severely peppered with shrapnel.
+It's like clockwork.
+> Marginal cost of production
+Walters had already given it to some cheeky kid who'd asked for it first.

 > Who do you still owe an apology?
 Can you make one in the next 5 minutes?